 However, imagery is another incredibly important – and all too often – overlooked element.

-However, clip art is almost never a good idea and stock or custom photography can come with a high price tag.
+However, clip art is almost never a good idea.
+Most Google Images aren’t copyright free.
+And, stock or custom photography usually come with a high price tag.

 Lucky for all of us bloggers, there are plenty of quality, free image sources out there.